zchyde/brooklinebooksmith.com/_posts/2016-05-03-zachariah-ohara.md

 ---

 I may be a full-fledged adult but that doesn't mean I can't get excited about seeing a flying squirrel dressed up as a muffin.
-Just when I thought that no mortal being would dare disrupt the balance of the world by immeasurably tilting the cuteness-scale so heavily in one direction, I stumble upon the art of&nbsp;[Zachariah OHora](http://www.zohora.com).&nbsp;
+Just when I thought that no mortal being would dare disrupt the balance of the world by immeasurably tilting the cuteness-scale so heavily in one direction, I stumble upon the art of&nbsp;[Zachariah OHora](http://www.zohora.com). &nbsp;

 ![](/uploads/versions/recbmark-01-compressor---x----850-607x---.jpg)